MGSM-Pro: A Simple Strategy for Robust Multilingual Mathematical Reasoning Evaluation: Experimental Setup and Results

 \subsubsection{Main results}

-\autoref{tab:main_result} shows the result of five LLMs: Gemma 3 27B, GPT-OSS 120B, DeepSeek V3, Claude Sonnet 4 and Gemini 2.5 Flash. \paragraph{LLM performance is less sensitive to name variation} Simply changing the names of person or items (i.e. \symn setting) does not necessarily hurt performance.
-However, when irrelevant contexts are added (i.e. \icn), models experience a slight drop in performance.
-In general \icn is more critical for LRLs such as Twi than HRLs.
-Also, we find proprietary models to be more robust to this drop, for example on average Gemini 2.5 Flash accuracy on all languages dropped by $-2.4$ while Gemma 3 27B and GPT-OSS 120B dropped by $-4.9$ and $-3.7$ respectively.
+\autoref{tab:main_result_closed_models} and \autoref{tab:main_result_open_models} show the results of five closed and five open LLMs respectively.
+The models include Gemini 2.5 Flash, Gemini 3.0 Pro, Claude 4 Sonnet, GPT-4.1, GPT-5, Gemma 3 27B, Qwen 3 32B, Qwen 3.5 27B, DeepSeek V3, and GPT-OSS 120B.
+We highlight the main findings below:

-\paragraph{Numerical variation leads to huge drop in performance} While names variation only leads to small drop, changing numbers used in the questions leads to huge drop in performance especially when combined with irrelevant contexts.
-On average, all models experienced a performance drop of at least -8 points across all languages in the \ichash setting.
-However, the biggest drop comes from the Gemma 3 27B and Gemini 2.5 Flash with $-18.2$ and $-15.2$ respectively.
-While Gemini 2.5 Flash have the overall best performance among all the tested models on $D_o$ configuration, it is less robust to numeric variation compared to other competitive models such as Claude Sonnet 4.
+\paragraph{LLM performance is less sensitive to name variation} Simply changing the names of person or items (i.e. \symn setting) does not necessarily hurt performance.~\footnote{Full result for \symn is in Appendix ~\ref{app:full_exp_results}, omitted in main table due to space constraint.} However, when irrelevant contexts are added (i.e. \icn), there is little drop.
+In general \icn is more critical for LRLs such as Twi, Igbo or Yoruba than HRLs.
+Also, we find proprietary models to be more robust to this drop, for example on average Gemini 3.0 Pro accuracy on all languages dropped by $-1.8$ while open models such as DeepSeek V3 and GPT-OSS 120B dropeed by $-4.7$ and $-4.0$ respectively.

-\paragraph{High-resource languages are more robust to variation} Excluding the two models with the biggest drop (Gemma 3 27B and Gemini 2.5 Flash), we find that the HRLs (English, Chinese, and French) often have smaller drop in performance ($<8.0$ point) compared to LRLs (Amharic, Igbo, Yoruba and Twi) with bigger drop.
-The only exception is sometimes for Japanese and Swahili. \ichash setting often leads to big drop for Japanese, although it is a HRL especially DeepSeek V3 ($-9.0$) and Claude Sonnet 4 ($-12.0$).
-On the otherhand, Swahili which is supposed to be LRL, often have drop similar to HRLs e.g. $-6.2$ on DeepSeek V3 and $-6.5$ on Claude Sonnet 4.
+\paragraph{Numerical variation leads to huge drop in performance} While names variation leads to small drop, changing numbers used in the questions leads to huge drop in performance especially when combined with irrelevant contexts.
+All models dropped by at least $-6.5$ points under the \ichash setting, except for the top performing Gemini 3.0 Pro.